 Step 2.
 A test with 45 problems and the time allowed to finish this test is 20 minutes.

-The tests in both these steps are somewhat similar containing mostly 2D images without test or numerals but they vary in the skill level.
+The tests in both these steps are somewhat similar containing mostly 2D images without examination or numerals, but they vary in the skill level.
 The test is taken on paper with the absence of aids.

-It is believed that the Mensa tests results get better with the number of attempts.
+It is thought that the Mensa tests results get better with the number of attempts.
 However, you can also practice with other online tests – Bergman’s IQ Tests.

 Are you still wondering what the relationship between Bergmans IQ Tests and Mensa is?
-The Bergmans tests can be downloaded through an online source and can be practiced on the computer.
+The Bergmans tests can be downloaded from an online source and can be practiced on your computer.
 These tests have been found to be very similar to the Mensa test which, therefore, helps the candidate in qualifying for Mensa.
-Following are the properties of Bergmans tests that are akin to the Mensa test.
+Following are the properties of Bergman's tests that are akin to the Mensa test.

 • Both have a range of 36-45 problems each